Here are the best European road trips to inspire your summer of travels. You deserve it!

 You could do this journey in a day in the car, but take two and enjoy yourself, and tag another one on the end to make it to Toulouse too.

 I’ve been to Norway twice but still, I want to see more.
 I’d love to go super north, to the Arctic Circle, I’d love to take a cruise around the fjords, and I’d love to explore more by car.

-Take a week to explore the stunning scenery by car, and cross some of the fjords by ferry too.
+Take a week to explore the stunning scenery by car on this European road trip, and cross some of the fjords by ferry too.